heytdep/heytdep/README.md

 - 🤖 **Web Automation** &#8594; When possible using my knowledge with APIs, and when not, using Selenium.
 - 🐞 **Security Research** &#8594; I've also had a good experience with Web/Mobile/API security research.
 That's because I sometimes enjoy doing Bug Bounties.
 See the companies that acknowledged and rewarded my security research [here](#Acknowledgments)

+🌱 I've been learning from a while about code optimization and disassembly, and I still am

 ### Acknowledgments